hapax/hapax.github.io/assets/chuzenji.md

 It is not the mere passage of time, but the rise and fall of the Nikkei charted by these crumbling facades.
-I imagine hordes of daytrippers in sweatpants and big hair, pouring in from the suburbs of Tokyo and flitting about the ramen
+I imagine hordes of daytrippers in sweatpants and big hair, pouring in from the suburbs of Tokyo and flitting about the cruise terminal, Adonis coffee shop, or taking the cygnine pleasure craft out for a whirl on the lake.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2.png" />